hvoss-techfak/AQGT/README.md

 ``` bash eval_AQ-GT.sh ``` for the evaluation of the AQ-GT model. \
 ``` bash eval_AQ-GT-A.sh ``` for the evaluation of the AQ-GT-A model.

 Currently, the framework only takes precreated lmdb data files as input and has no direct interface to create realtime or on-the-fly gestures from videos.
+As part of our ongoing effort, we will add these functionality in the following weeks.

 If you want to create a new lmdb data file, please refer to the "new-youtube-gesture-dataset" folder. \
 The pipeline is essentially the same as the original [youtube-gesture-dataset](https://github.com/youngwoo-yoon/youtube-gesture-dataset).

 Todo:
 - We are currently in the process of releasing the tracking solution for our dataset, which will be done at a later date.
+- The realtime inference code is currently missing and will be released in the following weeks

 ## Citation